Russo-Ukrainian War: Prediction and explanation of Twitter suspension: Related Work

 Other relevant works on Twitter suspension warnings and patterns include \cite{yildirim2021short}, where they demonstrate how suspension warnings on Twitter can influence hate speech.
 In \cite{chatzakou2017mean} they study the properties of bullies and aggressors, by extracting text, user, and network-based attributes, as well as the features that distinguish them from regular users.
 They compare their results with the suspension and deletion of accounts of seemingly undetected users on Twitter.
 Additionally, authors in \cite{wei2016exploring} explore the patterns of suspended users on Twitter, while they show that removing suspended users has no significant impact on the network structure.
-Linking the social network of Twitter and the suspended accounts, a study in a dataset of 41,352 suspended spammer accounts, \cite{ghosh2012understanding} reveals the users connected to them, investigates link farming in the Twitter network and then explores the mechanisms to discourage this activity.
+Linking Twitter and the suspended accounts, a study in a dataset of 41,352 suspended spammer accounts, \cite{ghosh2012understanding} reveals the users connected to them, investigates link farming in the Twitter network, and then explores the mechanisms to discourage this activity.
 Finally, in \cite{benigni2017online} they show a large Twitter community whose activity supports ISIS propaganda diffusion in varying degrees.
 They apply Iterative Vertex Clustering and Classification (IVCC) and leverage clustering and Twitter suspensions to infer positive case instances that give partition to the training set with 96\% accuracy.
+In the aforementioned works, they limit their methodology in terms of the extracted characteristics of user profiles, shared content, activity, and user relations.
+Additionally, most of the studies do not include explainability methods of implemented ML classification models in their analysis.
+In comparison with the presented approaches, we extract and evaluate a large volume of user features to identify which category is more informative in terms of account suspension.
+Additionally, we develop ML methods based on each of the feature categories and identify their performance over two different time periods.
+Finally, we exploit the most accurate models to provide explainability of the model decision with the use of the SHAP game-theoretical approach.